Emjayosee/20_React_Portfolio/README.md

     2. Format JSX Code to make it easier to follow when viewed at source.

-    3. Load the files and tested the page functionality at GITHUB.
+    3. Load the files and tested the page functionality at HEROKU.

-    4. Run NPM Build to ensure proper compling.

 # 04 Lessons Learned:

 The following lessons learned:

-    1.
+    1. How to constuct files and pages in React.

+    2. How to use modular capabilities of REACT to make website more efficient.

+    3. Debugging code.

+    4. Use of respources on the web for assistance.

 # 05 Further improvements to make:

 The following items should be considered for future enhancements, time and budget permitting:

-    1.
+    1. Video or animation as part of a modal or other user event.

+    2. Consider adding a "captcha" page to user emails from users to linit spam.

+    3.

 # 06 Current Renderings: